GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 ### Raster data import

 The import of raster data works in the same way as for vector data.
-You can either drag-and-drop the raster-files onto your QGIS-window, or open then through the "Data Source Manager".
+You can either drag-and-drop the raster files onto your QGIS window, or open then through the "Data Source Manager".

 :::{dropdown} Video: Open raster data via the Data Source Manager